Network Visibility

 Observability Software Engineering

 To start an observability project, we need diverse data and visibility to see various things happening today.
 We don’t just have known problems anymore.
 We have a mix of issues that we have yet to see before.
 Networks fail in creative ways, some of which have never happened before.
-We need to look at the network differently with new and old network visibility tools and the practices of observability software engineering.
+We need to look at the network differently, using new and old network visibility tools and the practices of observability software engineering.

 Network analysis and visibility: